Nelson Baker: Early life

 Nelson Baker was born in Buffalo, New York, on February 16, 1842, to Lewis Becker (later Baker) and Caroline Donnellan.
 Nelson Baker was the second eldest of four sons.
 Lewis Becker, a German Evangelical Lutheran, was a retired mariner who opened a grocery store on Batavia Street in Buffalo.
 Nelson's mother, Caroline, was a devout Irish Catholic.

 Nelson Baker was baptised a Lutheran as an infant.
 However, under his mother's influence, he was re-baptized a Catholic in 1851 and raised a Catholic.
 After graduating high school, Nelson Baker worked in the family store.
 Lewis Baker was said to have instilled an astute business sense in his son.

 Soldier and businessman

-In early July 1863, during the American Civil War, Baker enter the 74th regiment of the New York State Militia at age 21 for a 30-day enlistment.
+In early July 1863, during the American Civil War, Baker entered the 74th regiment of the New York State Militia at age 21 for a 30-day enlistment.
 The regiment immediately departed for southern Pennsylvania, where it participated in the three day Battle of Gettysburg.
 After the battle, the 74th was dispatched to quell the New York City draft riots.

 After being discharged from the militia, in August 1863, Baker started a successful feed and grain business in Buffalo with his friend and fellow veteran, Joseph Meyer.
 Baker began to exhibit a strong interest in Catholicism and joined the Vincent DePaul Society.
 He began taking Latin classes at St. Michael's residence in Buffalo at night.